Sporif/CustomHooks/README.md

 # CustomHooks
-Just some of my hooks for Vivaldi
+Just some css/js modifcations for Vivaldi.

-You need [VivaldiHooks](https://github.com/justdanpo/VivaldiHooks) to use them as hooks.
-Alternatively add them to browser.html, as they don't actually need VivaldiHooks to work (it's just way more convenient).
+Either use [VivaldiHooks](https://github.com/justdanpo/VivaldiHooks) (which only works on 1.12 and below) or add them to browser.html, located at

+`YOURVIVALDIDIRECTORY\Application\VERSION\resources\vivaldi`

+Open browser.html and inside the body element add the following line:

+`<script src="custom.js"></script>`

+(obviously replacing `custom.js` with the appropriate file name)

+Now add the actual corresponding script to the Vivaldi folder (alongside browser.html)

 **combine-header-toolbar**:
  - [combine-header-toolbar.css](https://github.com/Sporif/CustomHooks/blob/master/hooks/combine-header-toolbar.css)